LifeMC-Studios/LifeMC/Resource-Packs/README.md

 Here are the Resource Packs used in LifeMC.

+### 🤝 To help the creators of these Resource Packs follow the Links.txt files of each Resource Packs

 ## 🎨 Reimagined GUI

 The "Reimagined GUI" Resource Packs were created by [AmongstReality](https://www.planetminecraft.com/member/amongstreality/)